The horse whose hooves have trained on rock can walk anywhere.

 To give you a bit of insight, I live in an apartment building, one of only a few that is cleared by the UN.
 I cannot cross the street to grab a bottle of water, although during certain hours I can be escorted by a guard to another UN-cleared apartment building next door.
 Sometimes.
 There is a gym I can use at a UN compound nearby, but I can only travel there by armoured vehicle.
 The human rights office is too small to have drivers on call in the evenings and weekends, so I need to rely on other UN colleagues for rides.
 Strangely, I haven’t found anyone who wants to do a 3-5 hour workout, so I am often limited to 45 minute treadmill runs, which I have learned to savour.

 The compound is small and cramped, unlike the ‘luxurious’ compound I had access to in Afghanistan.
 If I get tired of the treadmill, I can run around two small parking lots, the mechanic shop, and up the stairs of one of the office buildings to the roof, where I can jump over satellite dishes and metal pipes to try to extend my workout.
 When I can’t find a ride to the gym, I resort to running up and down the stairs in my apartment building, often with my headtorch on because of a lack of electricity.
+I wonder when I’ll be told to stop.
+I’m fairly certain I’ve scared a couple of kids into thinking there was some kind of Navy seal invasion some nights.
+When my workout is done, I shower in salty water, which I’m choosing to look at as a tropical experience.
+(Gaza’s only water treatment plant was shelled during the recent conflict, so salty water is all that comes out of the taps)

 So much of how we perceive a situation – good, bad, tough, easy – is based on our relative experiences.
 If you’ve only ever run 10km, a marathon seems impossible; once you’ve run a 100 miler, a marathon is a morning training session.
 The best thing about completing a 100 miler is not necessarily the race itself; it is the feeling that you’ve pushed the benchmark of your capabilities to a unthinkable level, which opens up a whole new range of unexplored possibilities.
 While 10 km runs might seem like training for a 100 miler, it is actually the 100 mile run that serves as training for every subsequent 10 km run you will ever do.